Talking Chairs

 Map Action fundraising auction

 This A-Z chair was auctioned to raise funds for Map Action - a charity which maps disaster zones to help relief efforts.
-It was donated by A-Z maps who have owned it since 2002.
+It was donated by A-Z maps who owned it since 2002.

 Here's part of the article from the Londonist about the auction...